 Introduction

-In the body of the eulogy, you’ll want to talk about the life of your grandad.
+In the body of the eulogy, talk about the life of your grandad.
 Consider key life events such as:

-• The family he helped to create (children, grandchildren etc..)
+The family he helped to create (such as his children and grandchildren)

 After talking about his life events, move onto Grandpa as a person.
 Who was he and what were his shining characteristics?
-Relate this to any memories that you have of him or that another family member has shared with you.
+Relate this to any memories that you or other family members have of him.
 A story that represents who he is will help people to relate as they will have their own similar stories.

 Before you move onto the final summary, talk about the legacy they left behind.
 This would have been indirectly highlighted already in the stories and memories you shared.